 • DRESS – Respect dress codes in public areas and especially at religious sites where it may be customary to cover your head or remove your shoes.
 In some of our destinations it is advisable to wear clothes that cover shoulders and knees.

 • ANIMAL CRUELTY – You might see examples of animal cruelty, for example snake charmers.
 Please do not take photos of this as it encourages the activity.
-Avoid riding elephants.

 • CARBON OFFSETS – Air travel is a major contributor to climate change.
 By investing in offsets you contribute to energy efficiency programmes around the globe.
 This ensures that the same amount of carbon your flights produce is prevented from entering the atmosphere in the first place.
+Join our 1% for our future challenge.

 • GETTING AROUND – Avoid taxis when you can.
 Walk or take public transport instead.